iluvjava/Maths/Notebook 2.0 obsidian/AMATH 515 Optimization Fundamentals/Introduction to the Simplex Algorithm.md

 ---
 ### **Intro**

 The simplex algorithm is an iterative method for solving a linear programming problem.
-This idea is some of the hardest idea that I had ever seen, and it's my personal opinion.
+I feel like this algorithm idea is some of the hardest (or weirdest) idea that I had learned, but it turns out to be foundamental to other areas of optimizations.
 This text is being written around the time of my PhD, 4 years after I was taught about the simplex algorithm.
 All the contents from here are from my own, based on my own knowledge of the topic.

 A lot of the introductory materials skipped motivations and underlying "WHY" when talking about the simplex algorithm and its representations, e.g: Matrix Environment, Tableau and Dictionary.
-In here, we noted exactly why and when we want to stick to the vertices of the simplex, how the vertices are manifested in the dictionary of the simplex, and we make things abstract with STRUCTURAL MATRICES, instead of specific examples.
-The hope is that, after reading this file, aim the readers gained some understand of the simplex algorithm in an algorithmic way, and gains pictural understanding about the underlying manipulations of matrices and vectors for the simplex algorithm instead of the geometric, or the economic intuitions behind.
+In addition, I will attempt to link the content of the algorithm to foundational ideas in LP.
+We wish to know exactly why and when we want to stick to the vertices of the simplex, how the vertices are manifested in the dictionaries, and we make things abstract with structural matrices to understand primal dual tableau correspondence, instead of convincing it via specific examples.
+The hope is that, after reading this file, aim the readers gained some understand of the simplex algorithm in an algorithmic way, and gains pictural understanding about the underlying manipulations of matrices and vectors with relation to the geometric interpretations of the algorithm.

 ---
 ### **Motivations | Farmer's Dilemma**

-Rooted in application, we demonstrates the procedures for solving a linear programming in standard form (See [Linear Programming Strong Duality via Farkas, Standard Forms](../AMATH%20514%20Combinatorics%20Optimizations/Linear%20Programming%20Strong%20Duality%20via%20Farkas,%20Standard%20Forms.md) for 3 of the standard from).
+Rooted in application, we demonstrates the procedures for solving a linear program in standard form (See [Linear Programming Strong Duality via Farkas, Standard Forms](../AMATH%20514%20Combinatorics%20Optimizations/Linear%20Programming%20Strong%20Duality%20via%20Farkas,%20Standard%20Forms.md) for 3 of the standard froms).

-#### **Problem | The Farmer's Potatoes and Carros**
+#### **Problem | The Farmer's Potatoes and Carrots**
 > Mr. John is a farmer.
 He sells potatoes at 1 unit of money and carrots at 2 units.
 He has 2 units of both potatoes and carrots seeds.
-He can plant a total unit of 3 for the sum of 2 type of crops.
+He can plant a total unit of 3 land for the two types of crops.
 What portion of potatoes, carrots seed he should plant to maximize profits?

 **Mathematical Modeling**